Ferdinand II of Naples: Death and succession

-The good King Ferrandino was then buried with funeral gifts in the sacristy of San Domenico, near the tomb of his grandfather Ferrante.

-In the absence of direct heirs of the late king, the crown was inherited by his uncle Frederick, the legitimate brother of Alfonso II.
-Ascended to the throne with the name of Frederick I of Naples, he was the last Neapolitan king of the Aragonese dynasty, who then ceded the kingdom to the French.
-Following these painful events and the definitive sunset of the Aragonese lineage, the laments for the premature death of the good Ferrandino multiplied:
+Ferrandino was then buried with funeral gifts in the sacristy of San Domenico, near the tomb of his grandfather Ferrante.
+In the absence of direct heirs of the late king, the crown was inherited, according to his will, by his uncle Frederick, the legitimate brother of Alfonso II, who ascended to the throne as Frederick I of Naples.
+Frederick was the last Neapolitan king of the Aragonese dynasty, who then ceded the kingdom to the French.
+Following the definitive sunset of the Aragonese lineage, the laments for the premature death of Ferrandino multiplied: